 - 1.1.1.
 Our Data Protection (DP) Policy lays out our approach to data protection.
 We recognise the importance of protecting the personal data we are entrusted with, and this policy sets out how we comply with relevant legislation. - 1.1.2.
-If you have any queries about this Policy, please contact the Head teacher, whose details can be found in our Privacy Notices.
+If you have any queries about this Policy, please contact Education Data Hub (GDPR for Schools), Derbyshire County Council whose details can be found in our Privacy Notices.